ragadnajjar/learning-journal/README.md

 so for me I alwayes think of these ways to keep myself in a growth mindset

 - Try different learning tactics.
--Value the process over the end result.
+- Value the process over the end result.
--Portray criticism as positive.
+- Portray criticism as positive.

 ```